Wendell Young III

 Wendell W. Young III (July 6, 1938 – January 1, 2013) was an American labor unionist who served as president of the UFCW Local 1776 for 43 years.
 During his term in office, he exerted influence over Philadelphia politics and was active in social justice issues.

 Early life

-Young grew up in Mayfair, Philadelphia, and first got involved in the UFCW, then known as the Retail Clerks International Union (RCIU) Local 1537, at age 16, when he was working as a part-time store clerk.
+Young grew up in Mayfair, Philadelphia, and first got involved in the Retail Clerks International Union (RCIU) Local 1537, at age 16, when he was working as a part-time store clerk.
 Young attended Saint Joseph's University, where he was heavily influenced by Jesuit philosophy, graduating in 1960.
 Young was introduced to politics by the John F. Kennedy 1960 presidential campaign.